DUNE-DAQ/dune-wib-firmware/sw/README.md

 defined in [`wib.proto`](src/wib.proto).
 The `wib_server` will respond with messages as described in the comments of [`wib.proto`](src/wib.proto).

-### wib_client
+### wib_client.py

-Usage: `./wib_client [-w ip] [cmd]`
+Usage: `wib_client.py [-h] [-w WIB_SERVER] [command] [args ...]`

-The `wib_client` can either be run on the WIB without specifying an IP (connects to `wib_server` listening on 127.0.0.1), or run remotely by specifying the WIBs IP address.
+The WIB client can either be run on the WIB without specifying an IP (connects to `wib_server` listening on 127.0.0.1), or run remotely by specifying the WIBs IP address.

 The `cmd` option can be omitted, which will open a command interface with a `>>` prompt.
 Otherwise a single command and its arguments can be passed directly.

-The `help` command for `wib_server` will provide a list of commands and a brief description of each:
+The `help` command for `wib_client.py` will provide a list of commands and a brief description of each.
+Please see the output of the program for the most up-to-date listing.
+Use `help [command]` for argument details for a specific command.

 ```
-Available commands:
-Available commands:
+commands:
-  reboot
-    Reboot the WIB
+    reboot              Reboot the WIB
-  log [boot|clear]
-    Return the wib_server log (or return boot log, or clear the logs)
+    log                 Return or control the wib_server log
-  script filename
+    timestamp           Return firmware version timestamp
+    timing_reset        Reset the timing endpoint
+    timing_status       Return the status of the timing endpoint
-    Run a WIB script (local file will be sent, otherwise filename is remote in /etc/wib/)
+    script              Run a WIB script
-  daqspy filename
+    config              Send frontend configuration to the WIB
-    Read 1MB from each daq spy buffer and write the 2MB data to filename
+    daqspy              Read 1MB from each daq spy buffer and write the (up to) 2MB binary data
-  peek addr
-    Read a 32bit value from WIB address space
+    peek                Read a 32bit value from WIB address space
-  poke addr value
-    Write a 32bit value to WIB address space
+    poke                Write a 32bit value to WIB address space
-  cdpeek femb_idx cd_idx chip_addr reg_page reg_addr
-    Read a 8bit value from COLDATA I2C address space
+    cdpeek              Read a 8bit value from COLDATA I2C address space
-  cdpoke femb_idx cd_idx chip_addr reg_page reg_addr data
-    Write a 8bit value to COLDATA I2C address space
+    cdpoke              Write a 8bit value to COLDATA I2C address space
-  cdfastcmd cmd
-    Send the fast command cmd to all coldata chips
+    cdfastcmd           Send the fast command cmd to all coldata chips
-  update root_archive boot_archive
-    Deploy a new root and boot archive to the WIB
+    update              Deploy a new root and boot archive to the WIB
-  exit
-    Closes the command interface
+    exit                Closes the command interface
+    help                Show help message, optionally for a subcommand
 ```

+There is also a C++ version of this command, `wib_client`, with a reduced set of functionality for environments without Python or as a C++ reference for communicating with the WIB via its ZMQ socket.

 ### spy_dump